-Hepatitis B is transmitted the same way as HIV, but is much more infectious than HIV.
-Between men, the infection is most commonly transmitted through unprotected anal intercourse and giving oral-anal sex.
-Some gay men have been infected through sharing drug needles as well.
-In Western nations, sexually transmitted Hepatitis B tends to occur more commonly among gay men.
-There is now a very effective vaccine to prevent infection with Hepatitis B. Unfortunately, despite the higher rates of Hepatitis B infection among gay men, most members of the gay community are unaware of this vaccine.
-Most gay men who are at risk of this infection have never been vaccinated, despite the availability of the vaccine.
+Hepatitis A is transmitted through the oral-fecal route.
+Sexually, this infection is transmitted by oral-anal sex (rimming).
+Sexually transmitted hepatitis A tends to occur more commonly among gay men.
+Outbreaks of hepatitis A among gay men are a recurring problem in many large cities in Western nations.
+There is now a very effective vaccine to prevent infection with hepatitis A. Unfortunately, despite the higher rates of hepatitis A infection among gay men, most members of the gay community are unaware of this vaccine.
+Most gay men who are at risk for this infection have never been vaccinated, despite the availability of the vaccine.

 - Jaundice (yellow skin and whites of eyes, darker yellow urine and pale feces)

 - Itchy skin

 - People may have no symptoms at all, but they can still pass on the hepatitis virus to others.

 There is no specific treatment for Hepatitis A. Rest is recommended during the acute phase of the disease when the symptoms are most severe.
 People with acute Hepatitis should avoid alcohol and any substances that are toxic to the liver, including acetominophen (Tylenol).